USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Where Does it Grow?

-Swamp milkweed can be found in marshes and along the edges of lakes and streams.
+Swamp milkweed is an obligate wetland plant for the Gulf Coastal prairie and midwest regions and a facultative plant for the Great Plains region.
+Swamp milkweed can be found in marshes and long the edges of lakes and streams.

 Pros and Cons of Swamp Milkweed

 Milkweed is the only plant eaten by Monarch butterfly caterpillars, one of the reasons their numbers are dropping is the loss of space for milkweed to grow due to mowing or pesticides.